cloudfoundry/app-runtime-interfaces-infrastructure/docs/secrets_rotation.md

 If the script will find your cluster name doesn't contain keyword `test` you will be required to additionally confirm the action.

-Following, the script will show you the age of secrets and present with information on acctions to apply:
+Following, the script will show you the age of secrets and present with information on actions to apply:
-* deletion of current secrets
+* deletion of current concourse postgresql secrets
 * bouncing secretgen controller pod to generate new passwords
 * bouncing application stack pods with terraform to consume new secrets:
   * concourse-web